• Skip to primary navigation

 Flaky Paleo Pie Crust with Cassava Flour

 This paleo pie crust recipe rivals a wheat crust!
-Almond flour, cassava flour, and tapioca flour build a smooth, pliant dough that you can roll, fold, flute, and weave.
-Gluten-free, grain-free, dairy-free, egg-free, with vegan and nut-free options.
+Made with 8 ingredients including almond flour, cassava flour, and tapioca flour, this recipe makes a smooth, pliant pie crust dough that you can roll, fold, flute, and weave.
+It's gluten-free, grain-free, dairy-free, egg-free, with vegan with a nut-free option too.

-Use this grain-free pie crust in any pie recipe: pumpkin, apple, pecan, sweet potato - the pie's the limit.
+Use this grain-free pie crust in any of my pie recipes (I've shared some favorites in the post below).
 Thanks to Bob's Red Mill for sponsoring this post!

 Paleo pie crust recipe, unbaked with tools around